-The cost of sales for the year ended 31 December 2021 was RMB4,408.7 million, representing a increase of 165.8% as compared to RMB1,658.8 million in 2020.
-The cost of sales for the year ended 31 December 2021 included changes in provision for impairment of the Group's property development projects which amounted to RMB977.4 million (2020: RMB42.3 million).
-The substantial increase in provision for impairment of properties in the current year was mainly due to the inclusion of impairment provision made to the carrying value of the original land parcel of one of the Group's project that was swapped to another land parcel as a result of certain government land planning adjustment, as well as further provisions for impairment made for the Group's certain other projects in the current year..
-Excluding the provision for impairment of RMB977.4 million (2020: RMB42.3 million) and the cost of interior decoration of properties sold of RMB4.9 million (2020: RMB107.5 million), the Group's cost of sales was RMB3,426.3 million, which increased by 127.1% as compared to RMB1,509.0 million for 2020.
-The increase in cost of sale for 2021 was mainly due to increase in both of the GFA and the average cost of sales for the properties sold and delivered in 2021.
+The cost of sales for the year ended 31 December 2022 was RMB2,374.2 million, representing a decrease of 46.1% as compared to RMB4,408.7 million in 2021.
+For the year ended 31 December 2022, no further provision for impairment was made for the Group's property development projects (2021: RMB977.4 million) as the newly added construction costs was not material as result of low level of business activities of the Group's projects in 2022 such that no further impairment loss provision was considered necessary in the current year, and also the impairment provision made to the carrying value of the original land parcel of one of the Group's project that was swapped to another land parcel as a result of certain government land planning adjustment did not recur in the current year.
+Excluding the provision for impairment (2022: Nil; 2021: RMB977.4 million) and the cost of interior decoration of properties sold (2022: RMB24.9 million; 2021: RMB4.9 million), the Group's adjusted cost of sales was RMB2,349.3 million, which decreased by 31.4% as compared to RMB3,426.3 million for 2021.
+The decrease in cost of sale for 2022 was mainly due to the decrease in GFA and the decrease in the average cost of sales for the properties sold and delivered in 2022.